-If a snag happens to you, check out my article on how repair carpet snags.
+If a snag happens to you, check out my article on how to repair Berber carpet.
 It’s a pretty good cheap and easy fix.
 And if you are getting a new Berber, it may help to check out my guide on the best vacuums for Berber carpet.

 Cleaning can be more difficult

-The drawback of that is once a stain does penetrate the Berber, it’s more difficult to clean out.
+The drawback of that is once a stain does penetrate the Berber, it’s more difficult to remove.
 Sometimes it will look like you’ve cleaned the spot, and then it re-appears in the carpet (called wicking).

 That said, just like stain resistance is only a small advantage of Berber, this is only a small disadvantage.
-I don’t think it really has a huge affect on your carpets performance.
+I don’t think it really has a huge effect on the performance of your carpet.

 May require “special” padding

 Some Berber requires a fiber carpet pad.
-This isn’t that much more expensive than normal pad but worth mentioning.
-Fiber pad is typically thinner and more dense than standard rebond padding.
+This isn’t that much more expensive than a normal pad but worth mentioning.
+Fiber pad is typically thinner and denser than standard rebond padding.